audy/self.check/readme.md

 ]
 ```

-Then run `./self.check`.
-Responses go in `responses/` as a timestamped json
+To take a sample, run `./self.check`.
+Responses go in `responses/` as a
-file.
+timestamped json file.